unikraft/summer-of-code-2021/content/en/docs/sessions/02-behind-scenes/index.md

 ##### Build

-We can now buld the application using:
+We can now build the application using:

 ```
 $ kraft build